AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49179-orders-report-shows-incorrect-amounts-for-different-stores.md

 title: "ACSD-49179: Orders report shows incorrect amounts for different stores."
 description: Apply the ACSD-49179 patch to fix the Adobe Commerce issue where the orders report shows incorrect amounts in case of different currencies for different stores.
 ---
-# ACSD-49179: orders report shows incorrect amounts for different stores
+# ACSD-49179: Orders report shows incorrect amounts for different stores

 The ACSD-49179 patch fixes the issue where the order reports shows incorrect amounts in case of different currencies for different stores.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.28 is installed.
 The patch ID is ACSD-49179.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.